UkiChan228/ControlPanel_for_DRSSTC/README.md

 This project has been in active development from late January 2026 to June.
 It represents the time and effort of a single teenager fascinated by high-voltage engineering.

 It originally started as a simple breadboard project with an ATmega328P, a character LCD1602, a rotary encoder, and a single start button.
 By mid-April, new ideas naturally pushed the development further, eventually evolving into the RP2350-based device you see today.

-Special thanks to the **PCBWay** contest for providing a concrete deadline.
-Having a specific date to finish the hardware was a huge motivation to get this project across the finish line.